Management Assistance Grants

 |Grant Meeting||Application Deadline|

-To determine fit, contact email@example.com with a brief summary of your assistance need and how our support would enable your organization to succeed in meeting the objective of the project.
+If your agency is interested in applying, you are encouraged to complete an LOI at least two weeks prior to the application deadline.
+If your are concerned about project fit or organizational eligibility, please contact email@example.com with a brief summary of your assistance need and how our support would enable your organization to succeed in meeting the objective of the project.
 This summary will help us determine eligibility before we work with you to complete a full application.

 The full application process includes the following: